 With so many ties to the music industry, Nashville tourism is booming.
 More than 670,000, tourists flock to the “Music City” annually to experience what it has to offer, including Music Row—an area dedicated to country, gospel, and Christian music—the Country Music Association, Country Music Television, and Universal Music headquarters.

 With so many travelers and businesses coming to Nashville, it is a great time to be a hotelier developing in the area.
-There are 121 hotels and 14,873 rooms in the Music City’s hotel development pipeline.
+There are 121 hotels and 14,873 rooms in the Music City’s hotel development pipeline, according to Lodging Econometrics.
 Projected RevPAR for this year is up 3.9 percent from 2016, and demand growth has climbed 4.4 percent.

 Virgin Hotels started looking into the Nashville market immediately after launching their brand in 2010.
 “When we first visited the city, there was a lot of energy and an overall good vibe.
 We could feel the underlying culture that made the city tick.
 That culture was a perfect fit with what we were looking to offer Virgin customers,” says Allie Hope, head of development and acquisitions at Virgin Hotels.
 In December 2015, the company acquired a site on Music Row.
 The planning stage has been extensive, but Virgin will break ground on the property this summer and open the hotel in 2019.
 “We cannot wait,” says Hope.
 The 260-room property will have a rooftop pool and food and beverage options that reflect the Nashville culture.